 Obligations upon termination

 There should also be a list of duties that must take place upon termination, and the timeframe in which these duties must be completed.
-For example, all copies of tenants’ leases must be turned over to the owner within 14 days of contract termination.
+For example, all copies of reports must be turned over to the board within 14 days of contract termination.

 Make sure to add these details so that both parties know exactly what to do if the partnership ends on less than ideal terms.